+If a pe rson is threatening suicide:

 Try to calm the suicidal person.

 Notify the principal.

 Try to isolate the person from others.

-Stay with the suicidal person until professional help arrives - do not leave them alone .
+Stay with the suicidal person until professional help arrives - do not leave them alone

 Parent will be notified.

 II.
 RES PONSIBILITIES

 A. Principal

 Verify the information

 Call 911

 Notify the superintendent.

 Notify parents/spouse/next of kin.

 Appoint someone to meet emergency personnel.

 Secure perimeter around the death scene.
-Make a note of all persons who had access within perimeter prior to police arrival.
+Make a note of all persons who had access

+within perimeter prior to police arrival.

 Do not allow potential evidence to be removed or disturbed.

 Evacuate the room or area, leaving the crime scene as it is.
 Keep people away .

 Notify Counselors/ CISM (Critical Stress Incident Management) Team.

-Go to Appendix A
+Go to Appendix A page 100

+Buffalo Hide Academy Crisis Intervention Checklist in EOP Resourse Annex

+Mental Health and Healing Functional Annex page 57

 Gather affected students in one room for care.

 Gather witnesses in another room for police questioning.
 Do not allow them to leave

 until police arrive.
 Assign staff (counselors) to stay with them.

 Announce that "there has been a medical emergency everyone is to stay in their

 rooms.
 The bell schedule will be changed and will be manually sounded at an

-appropriate time."

-Hold a staff meeting to debrief the incident include minimum details and indicate that

-additional information will be provided.
-Review day's activities and seek names of any student faculty thinks needs additional emotional first aid
+Hold a staff meeting to debrief the incident include minimum details and indicate that additional information will be provided.
+Review day's activities and seek names of any student faculty thinks needs additional emotional first aid.
 If death occurs away from school activate the phone tree to notify staff of early morning mandatory meeting.
 Request that Crisis Management Team meet with principal 30 minutes prior to the staff meeting.
 Schedule a mandatory staff meeting first thing in the morning to provide updates, how the situation is being handled and what resources are available to staff, students, and families.
 After meeting with faculty, meet with Crisis Management Team.
 Review day's activities and plan for the next day.
 Prepare an announcement to be read over the P.A. system to the students.
-Appendix B В. : Superintendent The superintendent is vital to the implementation of the sudden death response plan. st, the superintendent needs to publicly show support for the concept of school ervention in crises such as the sudden death of a school community member.
-Second, a superintendent needs to respond quickly to the requests of the building principal in hich the deceased was a member.
-Appendix D Notify: ☐ CISM Team - Appendix A and E □ PIO - Gather information, contact media, prepare communications for parents with school principal and superintendent ☐ Transportation ☐ HR □ School Board C. Teacher and Staff Seek counseling services if experiencing difficulty coping with the incident.
+Appendix B page 101 First inte The superintendent is vital to the implementation of the sudden death response plan.
+It is, the superintendent needs to publicly show support for the concept of school dervention in crises such as the sudden death of a school community member.
+Second, a superintendent needs to respond quickly to the requests of the building principal in ich the deceased was a member.
+Appendix D page 104 Notify: CISM Team - Appendix A and E pages 101 and 105 PIO - Gather information, contact media, prepare communications for parents with school principal and superintendent Transportation HR School Board C .
+7 Teacher and Staff Seek counseling services if experiencing difficulty coping with the incident.
 Provide stress management during class by allowing students to talk about what they experienced and felt during the incident and how they feel now.
 Be prepared for outbursts and disruptive behaviors.
 Refer students experiencing stress to counseling.
 Allow for changes in normal routine activities and test schedules.

-III. ОТІ HER SPECIAL PROCEDURES A. Hospital/Funeral Arrangements Provide staff with information regarding visitation and/or funeral arrangements (time, location, customs) when available.
-If the funeral is scheduled during a school day, all students and staff should be excused from school.
-Appendix C
+III.
+OTHER SPECIAL PROCEDURES